-Metropolitan participates in a working group dealing with a biological opinion for the Yolo Bypass.
-It is also a cooperating agency for the Yolo Bypass Salmonid Habitat Restoration and Fish Passage Project Environmental Impact Report/Environmental Impact Statement (EIR/ EIS), a comprehensive federal/state planning process to address biological opinion requirements for enhanced access to rearing habitat and increased passage for adult salmonids.
+Metropolitan participates in the Yolo Bypass Biological Opinion Workgroup, and is a cooperating agency for the Yolo Bypass Salmonid Habitat Restoration and Fish Passage Project Environmental Impact Report/Environmental Impact Statement (EIR/EIS), a comprehensive federal/state planning process to address Biological Opinion requirements for enhanced access to rearing habitat and increased passage for adult salmonids.
 In fiscal year 2016/17, Metropolitan worked with the California Department of Water Resources, the U.S. Bureau of Reclamation, and local stakeholders to develop and refine alternatives for analysis in the EIR/EIS.
-The draft EIR/EIS was released for public review in October 2017.
+The Draft EIR/EIS was released for public review in October 2017.